hdShang/arxiv-daily/docs/cs-CV/2025-05-09/papers/250506152v1-mm-skin-enhancing-dermatology-vision-language-model-with-an-image-te.md

 ---
 layout: default
-title: MM-Skin: Enhancing Dermatology Vision-Language Model with an Image-Text Dataset Derived from Textbooks
+title: "MM-Skin: Enhancing Dermatology Vision-Language Model with an Image-Text Dataset Derived from Textbooks"
 ---

 # MM-Skin: Enhancing Dermatology Vision-Language Model with an Image-Text Dataset Derived from Textbooks